MwySam/alx-react/0x01-react_intro/README.md

-# 0x02.
-React intro

-## Specializations > Web Stack programming > React
-### Objectives of this project
-- Create a basic Javascript application using React
-- Use the package create-react-app to start developing quickly with React
+Learning Objectives
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

+How to create basic React components using functions How to reuse components
+How to pass properties to components
+How to define types for components
-- What JSX is and how to use it
+How to use Fragments
-- Use the React Developer Tools to debug your code
-- Use Enzyme’s Shadow rendering to test your application
-- Use React with Webpack & Babel
+When to use a key to improve a loop’s performance